IQ Archive

 February 2, 2026

-Sweet Success: The Link Between Chocolate and Nobel Prizes
+Sweet Success: The Surprising Statistical Link Between Chocolate and Nobel Prizes

-It sounds like a joke, but it was published in the prestigious New England Journal of Medicine.
-There is a shockingly strong correlation between a...
+It sounds like a ridiculous joke, but it was formally published in the highly prestigious New England Journal of Medicine.
+We explore the shockingly strong statistical correlation between chocolate and extreme genius.

 Read More →